tari-project/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 A [communication node]

 - MUST store messages for later retransmission, if all of the following conditions are true:
   - the MessageType is permitted to be stored
   - there are fewer than $n$ closer online peers to the destination
 - MUST retransmit pending messages when a closer peer comes online or is added to the routing table
 - MAY remove a bucket, in any of the following conditions:
   - the bucket is empty,
   - a configured maximum number of buckets has been reached.
 Discard the bucket with the earliest creation timestamp.
   - the number of closer online peers to the destination is equal to or has exceeded $n$
-- SHOULD expire individual messages after a sufficiently long time to live (ttl)
+- MAY expire individual messages after a sufficiently long time to live (ttl)

 This approach has the following benefits: